 Change to mobile app impression counting

 DoubleClick is changing the way mobile app impressions are counted to align with industry standards.
-An impression will be counted when at least one pixel (1px) of the ad is visible on a device's screen.
+An impression will be counted when one or more pixels of the ad creative is visible on a device's screen.

 - Currently, DFP mobile app impression counting methodology can vary by ad format.